 Flights fill up fast, we recommend booking your flights as soon as possible.
 For events like this, they typically give the best seats away to those of “high status,” but if you book far enough in advance you can find a good seat.

 Question: What about hotels?
 How can people start booking their accommodations?

 Currently, the International Olympic Committee has blocked out most of the hotels.
-Eventually hotel bookings will open up.
-Right now we have some hotel’s that we can book accommodations for out guests.
-Keep in mind that hotel’s might not be available immediately, but putting your name on a waiting list is a great option.
+Eventually, hotel bookings will open up.
+Right now we have some hotel’s that we can book accommodations for our guests.
+Keep in mind that hotels might not be available immediately, but putting your name on a waiting list is a great option.